GotalArnau/GotalArnau.github.io/content/_index.md

         and developing the Shiny web application MSMPred for multistate predictive modeling, tools designed to enhance statistical practice in clinical research.

         Beyond programming, I engage in the full spectrum of research activities.
 This encompasses rigorous code review and debugging to ensure reproducibility, managing the group's digital communication via its website and newsletter, and coordinating biweekly research seminars that bridge the gap between clinicians, biostatisticians, and international researchers.

+        I am open to collaborations and would be glad to connect.

     design:
       columns: '1'